stdlib-js/blog-calling-fortran-from-nodejs-1/README.md

 # How to call Fortran routines from JavaScript using Node.js

+> Blog post source code.

-> Source code for the blog post ["How to call Fortran routines from JavaScript using Node.js"][post].
+To learn more about the source code in this repository, see ["How to call Fortran routines from JavaScript using Node.js"][post].

+* * *

 ## License